PulsaraIO/coreum-js/README.md

 - [Feegrant](./docs/modules/Feegrant.md) - Grant fee allowances for executing transactions.
 - [Staking](./docs/modules/Staking.md) - Proof-of-Stake layer for public blockchains.

-## Usage

-(TBD - it the code below up to date?)

 ### General

-(TBD add better title, also it is typescript, but other are JS, lets change it to one language?)
-(TBD update ## Contents with new section)

 ```typescript
 import { Client } from "coreum-js";